Elleyey/project/PROCESS.md

 # day 6

 Busy with getting the data in the right (usable) format.
 Want to finnish Europe today (opt. with map change), Netherlands tomorrow.
+Talked with assistant and decided that datastructure would be better if I put them by year and then country.
+Thus: [2008 {Belgium {trust in humanity: 5, trust in police: 6}}] OR [Belgium {2008: {....}} {2010: {...}}]

+Questions to ask: how to get data Europe in right structure? how to get data dataNetherlands as response?